emeraldonion/bridge/README.md

 ### Technical

 The bridge shares the same 23.129.64.0/24 subnet as Emerald Onion's [Tor exit relays](https://metrics.torproject.org/rs.html#search/as:396507), so there is no risk of a user entering and exiting our physical network (see "[2.2.
 Path selection and constraints](https://github.com/torproject/torspec/blob/master/path-spec.txt)").
 The bridge runs on a dedicated Apple Mac Mini with [10Gb Ethernet](https://support.apple.com/kb/SP782?locale=en_US) running Ubuntu Server.
-It was configured using Tor Project's [official bridge documentation](https://community.torproject.org/relay/setup/bridge/debian-ubuntu/).
+It was configured using Tor Project's [official bridge documentation](https://community.torproject.org/relay/setup/bridge/debian-ubuntu/), but we do not offer a Pluggable Transport option.

 ### Legal